Opfour/enchat/README.md

 - **Double-Layer Encryption:** Messages are first encrypted with the ephemeral session key, and the result is then encrypted again with the main room key.
 - **Server Blindness:** The `ntfy.sh` server (or your self-hosted instance) acts as a blind message relay.
 It only ever sees encrypted blobs of data and has no ability to decrypt message content, usernames, timestamps, or file data.
 - **Metadata Protection:** All metadata, including timestamps, usernames, and system events (like joins/leaves), is fully encrypted.
+- **Privacy Cleanup:** The `/clean-chat` command allows users to clear chat history for all participants, and rooms automatically clean up when empty to minimize data retention.
 - **Secure Wipe:** The `enchat kill` command securely wipes all local configuration files, logs, and downloaded content.

 ### Message Flow Security